Losing your job

-LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving employment.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court for matters involving employment.
 They may also help with drafting documents and correspondence relating to your legal matter.
 They don’t provide legal representation.

 LGBTI Legal Service gives free legal advice and information to LGBTI clients, including legal advice relating to employment.

 Queensland Law Society can refer you to a private lawyer who can give advice to employees, employers and contractors about employment and industrial law, and can also represent you.

 Who else can help?

 The following organisations may be able to help you .
 They don’t give legal advice.

 Commonwealth Fair Work Ombudsman (FWO) gives information and advice on workplace laws, rights and obligations, and investigates complaints and suspected contraventions of workplace laws, awards and agreements.
 The FWO can help if you have been working under a sham contract preventing you from being paid entitlements.

 Fair Work Commission is the national workplace relations tribunal and can provide information about unfair dismissals, general protections, workplace bullying and harassment, and how to lodge an application.

 Apprenticeships Info gives free advice, referrals and support to all Queenslanders about apprenticeships, traineeships and training options.